This set of Engineering Materials and Metallurgy Interview Questions and Answers for freshers focuses on “Ceramics – 2”.

 d) Pressure-less sintered silicon nitride

 Explanation: Silicon nitride is a fully resistant ceramic when exposed to most acids.
-They are classified into different types based on manufacturing method.
+They are classified into different types based on the manufacturing method.
 Their types are Reaction bonded silicon nitride (RBSN), Hot pressed silicon nitride (HPSN), Sintered silicon nitride (SSN), and Pressure-less sintered silicon nitride (PSSN).

 5. Partially stabilized zirconia does not exist in which crystalline structure?